-If you choose to use Advantage Multi, great care should be taken to only apply the liquid between your dog’s neck and shoulder blades, where it cannot be reached.
+If you choose to use Advantage Multi, great care should be taken to only apply the liquid between your dog’s neck and shoulder blades, where it cannot be reached by licking.
 Children should be kept away from the dog for 2 hours until the liquid has had time to dry, and be sure to wash your hands after application.
 If you have more than one dog and they engage in mutual grooming, you should probably pick a different parasite preventive.

-Trifexis is perhaps the most well-known (and frequently promoted and peddled at veterinary clinics) of this combo category.
+Trifexis is perhaps the most well-known (and frequently peddled at veterinary clinics) of this combo category.
 It is easily administered since it is a flavored chewable, and it takes care of heartworms and fleas.
 On the down side, it does not cover any ticks.
 If you’re someone who lives in a tick-prone area or likes to take your dogs on woodland rambles (like me), this is a letdown.

 According to the product description, side effects as a result of Trifexis are rare, but can be as severe as seizures or even a coma.
 While this study conducted on twenty MDR1-affected Collies did not reveal any adverse reactions when the dogs were given low doses of Milbemycin Oxime combined with Spinosad, the Washington State University of Veterinary Medicine does advise that “some of the combination flea+heartworm preventive products (those containing spinosad) should be used cautiously in dogs that are MDR1 mutant/normal because of a risk of serious drug-drug interactions.”